Reg E. Cathey: Career

-Cathey's breakout role was on Children's Television Workshop's Square One Television, a math-oriented children's TV series.
+Cathey's breakout role was on Children's Television Workshop's Square One Television, a sketch comedy-oriented children's TV series about mathematics.
 The program aired on PBS from 1987 to 1992.
-Cathey was not only the game show announcer but had many bit parts in the various sketches and performed songs like "Nine, Nine, Nine" and "Rappin' Judge".
-Cathey later referred to the cast as the "Not Ready for Prime-Time Mathematicians".
+Cathey later referred to himself and the cast as the "Not Ready for Prime-Time Mathematicians".

 This was followed by guest roles in such series as Star Trek: The Next Generation and Homicide: Life on the Street.
 In 1994, he appeared in The Mask as Freeze, the main antagonist's friend and bodyguard who gets inadvertently killed by the title character.
 He also appeared in 1995's Se7en as the coroner.
 He played the villain Dirty Dee in the cult comedy film Pootie Tang and had a regular role on the HBO series The Wire as Norman Wilson during the fourth and fifth seasons.
 He also worked with The Wire creator David Simon on the Emmy Award-winning miniseries The Corner; Cathey played a drug addict known as Scalio.
 He had a recurring role on the HBO prison drama Oz as unit manager Martin Querns.
 In the film Tank Girl, he played the role of Deetee.
 He narrated Aftermath: Population Zero, a National Geographic Channel special which imagines what Earth might be like if humanity no longer existed.
 He played the homeless man Al, murdered by Patrick Bateman, in the film American Psycho.
 He narrated TLC's Wonders of Weather, a TV series.
 On Between the Lions, he played King Ray in the story of "Rumpelstiltskin" in the episode, "Hay Day".